fabiolune/logic-engine/README.md

 ## The Operator

-The `Operator` can assume different possible values depending on the `Property` it is applied to and on the value the result should be compared to.
+The `Operator` can assume different possible values depending on the `Property` it is applied to and on the value, the result should be compared to.

-Operators are classified based on the way they work and their behaviour.
+Operators are classified based on the way they work and their behavior.
 The rules categorization is also influenced by some implementation details.

 ### Direct operators